North Korea Suffers From Major Avian Flu Outbreak Days After Announcing COVID-19 Has Hit The Country

 The new directive also made it the duty of the police to burn the corpses of animals that had tested positive for the avian flu in addition to monitoring farms and local markets to end all illegal sales of livestock.

-In addition, the crisis comes as the Hermit Kingdom has been hit with rumors of a famine, with some sources claiming that residents of the capital city of Pyongyang have not received food rations in months.
+In addition, the crisis comes as North Korea has been hit with rumors of a famine, with some sources claiming that residents of the capital city of Pyongyang have not received food rations in months.
 The whispers were not helped by the recent order that soldiers start breeding rabbits, which many believe is intended to be a second food source for the population.